|Did this page help you? Yes | No | Tell us about it...|

 An additional network interface that can be attached to an instance.
 ENIs include a primary private IP address, one or more secondary private IP addresses, an elastic IP address (optional), a MAC address, membership in specified security groups, a description, and a source/destination check flag.
 You can create an ENI, attach it to an instance, detach it from an instance, and attach it to another instance.

 A URL that identifies a host and port as the entry point for a web service.
 Every web service request contains an endpoint.
 Most AWS products provide regional endpoints to enable faster connectivity.
+For more information, see Regions and Endpoints in the Amazon Web Services General Reference

-Amazon ElastiCache: The DNS name of a cache node.
+ElastiCache: The DNS name of a cache node.

-Amazon ElastiCache: The port number used by a cache node.
+ElastiCache: The port number used by a cache node.

 See instance store.